Featured image: My cockpit (right) and my son’s Overpower kids’ rig (left)

 - Price starts at £549.00/$674.00 (with seat)

 It’s a sturdy, 8020 extruded aluminium profile rig with Fanatec compatible pedal base, wheelbase mount, and shifter rails.
-The RCP Cockpit Sport is priced at around $674.00 included with your choice of seat.
+The RCP Cockpit Sport is priced at around $674.00, including your choice of seat.

 For a beginner setup, I think this is a very good deal.